No More Legacy Admissions in Virginia

 I don’t expect the legislation to have much real-world effect.
 Preferential treatment for legacies and children of donors was on its way out anyway.

-In the wake of the U.S. Supreme Court ruling on race in admissions, Virginia Tech ended legacy preferences last year.
+In the wake of the US Supreme Court ruling on race in admissions, Virginia Tech ended legacy preferences last year.

 The University of Virginia had relegated “alumnae relation” to a minor factor.
-In a list of 17 published admissions criteria classified as “considered,” “important,” and “very important,” legacy status was considered but not deemed important.
+In a list of seventeen published admissions criteria classified as “considered,” “important,” and “very important,” legacy status was considered but not deemed important.

 UVA admissions criteria, 2023, from UVA’s Institutional Research & Analytics website.